GED® Testing in Maryland - Adult Education and Literacy Services

 - NEW: Securely monitored remote Online Proctored GED® tests (OP) for qualified testers 18 years old and older.

 - NEW: Test Centers will not accept expired documents as Identification for in-person or remote testing.
 Current documents must verify identity and MD residency.

 - All applicants under 19 years of age must provide proof of official school withdrawal or verification of home instruction.

 - A Maryland High School Diploma is awarded to those passing all four modules of the GED® tests.

-GED® Testing Service, through Maryland's Department of Labor, Licensing and Regulation, is the ONLY official provider of a Maryland High School diploma earned through GED® testing.
+WARNING: GED® Testing Service, through Maryland's Department of Labor, is the ONLY official provider of a Maryland High School diploma earned through GED® testing.